kframework/X86-64-semantics/docs/reports/planeer.md

   - In Strata, reg state of instruction containing undefs are never tested.
 In K we can test to check in the exec gets haleted when the undef values are used.
   - Talk about the manually written K formulas.
   - vpbroadcastb_ymm_xmm simplification helps in getting rid of uifs ... talk about the simplificatiom lemma
+  - Why be chose not to use strata results: Compes & imvolve UIFS when its not required. and could become wrong Refer:X1
 - Checklist
   - Support mutiple output instruction with same registers
   - Implement "schedule insutcructions"